 Dr. Polly Savage is teaching art history at SOAS, University of London.

-Moses Serubiri (MA), works as a freelance writer and curator from Kampala.
+Moses Serubiri works as a freelance writer and curator from Kampala and New York.

 Talya Lubinsky (Johannesburg)